evantd/euler-solutions/README.md

 My solutions to Project Euler problems.

 ## interview
-Programming interview questions I've asked or been asked and solutions for them.
+Programming interview type questions I've heard of and solutions for them.